Elevator Accident Lawyers New York City

 An elevator accident can be a catastrophic event for both passengers and laborers.
 Whether you were injured while working on or riding in an elevator, it is crucial that you understand your rights.
-Laws vary from jurisdiction to jurisdiction, so it is important if you are injured in an elevator accident in New York City that you speak with someone who can help.
-At Levine & Slavit, PLLC, we are experts in elevator accident liability, and we will work to help you any way we can.
+Laws vary from jurisdiction to jurisdiction, so it is important if you are injured in an elevator accident in New York City that you speak with a knowledgeable lawyer.

 Understanding Elevator Accident Liability

 Section 241-a of the Labor Law of New York State imposes absolute liability upon building owners and general contractors for injuries suffered by laborers working in construction or demolition in or at elevator shaftways, hatchways and stairwells of buildings where sound planking at least two inches thick laid across the opening at levels not more than two stories above and not more than one story below such persons, has not been placed.
 Building owners and general contractors are liable for its violation even though the work is being performed by an independent contractor because the statute imposes a non-delegable duty.
 Labor Law §241-a is meant to protect workers either from falling through the shaft for more than one story or from being hit from above by falling debris or other materials.
 It imposes liability upon owners and general contractors to protect workers actually installing an elevator.
 Workers injured in elevator shaftways can also sue for violations of Labor Law §241-a and §240(1), New York’s Scaffold Law.
 Both of these elevator accident laws impose absolute liability, meaning that the building owner or general contractor cannot avoid liability if the worker was also negligent.